 Academic Review Policy

-Because of the unique nature of their program, APS students are monitored under the following policy:
+Because of the unique nature of their programs, non-traditional students are monitored under the following policy:

 - Students with less than a 2.0 term GPA will be placed on academic probation.
 The student must attain a C or better for all courses in the following term.